 At IAR Systems, we care about code.
 We've been dealing with how to ensure code quality since the start of the company.
-During the rest of 2020, we will explore this even further together with you and guide through the different aspects of it.
+During 2020, we are exploring this even further together with you and guide through the different aspects of it.
 Start your learning journey here and now!

-November: Clive Watts will share his thoughts on How to cover the best security practices by design.
+Now: Clive Watts shares his thoughts on How to cover the best security practices by design.